magento/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 After that:

 1. You can package the translation dictionaries into a language package and provide the package to the Magento store administrator.
-2. In the Magento Admin, the store administrator <a href="http://docs.magento.com/m2/ce/user_guide/stores/store-language-add.html?Highlight=translation" target="\_blank">configures the translations</a>.
+2. In the Magento Admin, the store administrator [configures the translations](http://docs.magento.com/m2/ce/user_guide/stores/store-language-add.html?Highlight=translation){:target="\_blank"}.

 Command options: